lmendes86/django-services/README.rst

 3. Run `python manage.py migrate` to create the services models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/services to create a services (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/services to create a service (you'll need the Admin app enabled).